 Other prospects include rail and port infrastructure, and information technology.
 Colombia has also shown interest in defence-related technology through contact with a range of Australian companies.
 Colombia's tourist industry on the Atlantic Coast is experiencing growth and opportunities may exist for Australian manufactures of ferries, catamarans and leisure craft.
 There is also growing interest in Australian sports training and development and wines, with several brands now available in Colombian supermarkets and restaurants.

 Information on doing business and opportunities in Colombia.

 High level visits

-August 2016: Minister for Trade, Tourism and Investment Steven Ciobo travelled on an official visit to Colombia to explore the potential for a Free Trade Agreement between Australia and Colombia.
+August 2016: Minister for Trade, Tourism and Investment Steven Ciobo travelled on an official visit to Colombia.

 March 2015: First Assistant Secretary of the Americas Division, Brendon Hammer travelled to Colombia to participate in the International Institute for Strategic Studies Cartagena Dialogue.